-The bill would require a traffic citation to contain the phone number and email address of the clerk of the court of jurisdiction and add a municipal court, rather than only a district court, as a place specified in the notice to appear.
+The bill would add to the information required to be on a traffic citation the phone number and email address of the clerk of the court of jurisdiction and add a municipal court, rather than only a district court, as a place specified in the notice to appear.

-The bill would require the person charged to either appear in court (as in continuing law) or be given the phone or email address of the clerk of the court to enter a plea prior to the court date.
+The bill would require the person charged to either appear in court (as in continuing law) or phone or email of the clerk of the court to enter a plea prior to the court date.

-The bill would require the notice to appear to contain a provision stating a person's failure to enter a plea with the clerk of the court before the scheduled court appearance and, if pleading guilty, make payments as agreed to with the court, or appear in court, may result in suspension of the person's driver's license.
-If the information described above does not appear on the notice to appear, the bill would require a law enforcement officer to provide a form to a person charged with a traffic infraction that, in addition to requirements in continuing law, explains the person's right to contact the clerk of the court to enter a plea and right to negotiate with the court a plan to pay the fine or fines stated on the citation and court costs plus the phone number and email address of the clerk of the court.
+The bill would require the notice to appear for a traffic infraction to contain a provision stating a person's failure to enter a plea with the clerk of the court before the scheduled court appearance and, if pleading guilty, make payments as agreed to with the court, or appear in court, may result in suspension of the person's driver's license.
+If the information described above does not appear on the notice to appear, the bill would require a law enforcement officer to provide a form to a person charged with a traffic infraction that, in addition to requirements in continuing law, explains the person's right to contact the clerk of the court to enter a plea and right to negotiate with the court a plan to pay the fine or fines stated on the citation and court costs.
+The officer also must provide the phone number and email address of the clerk of the court in addition to the address of the court.